cmndrsn/ggcommonality/README.md

 `yhat` to perform commonality analyses (Nimon, Oswald, and Roberts.
-2023), building bar plots in the style of those appearing in the [MAPLE Lab’s](https://maplelab.net) work applying commonality analysis to the compositions of Bach and Chopin (Anderson and Schutz 2022).
+2023), building bar plots in the style of those appearing in the [MAPLE Lab’s](https://maplelab.net) work applying commonality analysis to the compositions of Bach and Chopin (Delle Grazie, Anderson, and Schutz 2025; Anderson and Schutz 2022).

 Partitions are plotted sequentially in alphabetical order, starting with unique effects and are built iteratively with joint effects at higher